Trond-Hauge/DAT191/README.md

-# Website for HEQED - Health Equity for a Sustainable Society through Education
+# Website for HEQED - Health Equality for a Sustainable Society through Education

 This is a bachelor project at Western Norway University of Applied Sciences (HVL) in Computer Science.
 As per 22nd of February, it's still very much work in progress.